US appeals court lets Texas resume ban on most abortions

 His office told the court that since the state does not enforce the law, it cannot “be held responsible for the filings of private citizens that Texas is powerless to prevent.”

-One of the first providers to resume normal services was Whole Woman’s Health, which operates four clinics in Texas.

-Amy Hagstrom Miller, president of Whole Woman’s Health, said her clinics called in some patients early Thursday who were on a list in case the law was blocked at some point.
-Other appointments were in the process of being scheduled for the days ahead, and phone lines were again busy.
-But some of the clinics’ 17 physicians were still declining to perform abortions, fearful they might be held liable despite the judge’s order.

-Pitman’s order amounted to the first legal blow to Senate Bill 8, which had withstood a wave of earlier challenges.
+Pitman’s order had amounted to the first legal blow to the law known as Senate Bill 8.
 In the weeks since the restrictions took effect, Texas abortion providers said the impact had been “exactly what we feared.”

 How many abortions have been performed in Texas since the law took effect is unknown.
 State health officials say additional reporting requirements under the law will not make September data available on its website until early next year.